 - Not suitable for runners with a peanut allergy

 2. Clif Bar

-If you prefer a high-carb energy bar, this one packs a punch in terms of carbs, while also offering a decent bit of protein (9 to 11 grams).
+If you prefer a high-carb energy bar, this one packs a punch while also offering a decent bit of protein (9 to 11 grams).
 Considering what you get in them, they’re well worth the price, winning our top value spot.

-If you’re conscious about sugar, be aware that these bars contain around 20 grams of it, but it’s quickly and easily absorbed for that extra burst.
+If you’re conscious about sugar, be aware that these bars contain around 20 grams of it.
+But it’s quickly and easily absorbed for that extra burst of energy.
 If you’re sensitive to it, you may find that you crash after your run.

-With over 20 different, unique flavors, you won’t have a chance to get bored with these.
+With more than 20 unique flavors, you won’t have a chance to get bored with these.
 The only danger is that sometimes, the flavor doesn’t quite taste like what’s advertised on the packaging, but that could be down to one person’s perception.

 - 250 calories per bar

 - Sustainably sourced ingredients

 - Some flavors don’t taste like the flavor mentioned on the packaging